Chart Color Schemes

 In terms of cultural diversity, Narara records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Narara's population was found to be around the wider region's average in terms of cultural diversity, with 80.0% born in Australia, 90.9% being citizens, and 88.3% speaking English only at home.
-Christianity is the predominant religion in Narara, comprising 52.0% of its population.
-However, Judaism is overrepresented, making up 0.1% compared to 0.8% across Greater Sydney.
+Narara's cultural diversity aligns with its broader region, with 80.0% born in Australia, 90.9% being citizens, and 88.3% speaking English only at home.
+Christianity is the predominant religion, comprising 52.0%.
+Judaism, however, is overrepresented at 0.1%, compared to Greater Sydney's 0.8%.

 Frequently Asked Questions - Diversity